hatchet-dev/pickaxe/README.md

 </a>
 </div>

-## Pickaxe: a Typescript library for building effective agents
+## Pickaxe: a Typescript library for building distributed agents

-Pickaxe is a library for building effective agents, built on top of [Hatchet](https://github.com/hatchet-dev/hatchet).
+Pickaxe is a library for building distributed agents, built on top of [Hatchet](https://github.com/hatchet-dev/hatchet).
 Pickaxe agents are:

+- **Distributed by default** - all agents and tools run across a fleet of machines, where scheduling is handled gracefully by Hatchet
+- **Scalable** - Pickaxe agents allow simple configuration for retries, rate limiting, concurrency control, and much more
 - **Durable by default** - all tools called by the agent are sent through a durable message boundary
-- **Distributed by default** - all agents and tools run across a fleet of machines, where scheduling is handled gracefully by Hatchet
-- **Support any execution pattern** - Pickaxe agents can be written as loops, scatter/gather workflows, or directed acyclic graphs
+- **Agnostic to execution pattern** - Pickaxe agents can be written as loops, scatter/gather workflows, or directed acyclic graphs
-- **Simple to scale** - Pickaxe agents allow simple configuration for retries, rate limiting, concurrency control, and much more

-## Is Pickaxe a framework?

-Yes and no. Pickaxe is **not opinionated** on how you should structure your LLM calls, business logic, prompts, or contexts.
-It is designed to be extended and modified -- for example, you could build your own agent library on top of Pickaxe.

-However, Pickaxe contains opinions on best practices for deploying agents into production, and lots of the decisions in the project are designed with these best practices in mind.
-See [agent best practices](#agent-best-practices) for more information.

 ## Get started